TONSILLITIS

 Treatment relies upon the condition causing the hoarseness.
 The conditions and their treatments include:

-1. Utilizing your voice excessively.
-Rest your voice.
+Excessive use of Voice Rest your voice.
 Hydrate yourself.

-3. Laryngitis.
-Converse with your doctor.
+Laryngitis Converse with your doctor.
 You might be asked to take antibiotics or corticosteroids.

-5. Vocal fold haemorrhage- Voice rest.
+Vocal fold haemorrhage Voice rest.

 Who is more likely to snore?